squid-cache/squid-cache.github.io/Http11Checklist.rst

 ##master-page:CategoryTemplate
 #format wiki
 #language en
-##
-## Change to 'yes' for a listing under Features in the Squid FAQ.
 #faqlisted no

 = Feature: Progress of the HTTP/1.1 conversion of Squid? =
  * '''Goal''': To make Squid a full HTTP/1.1 proxy